sujanme25/NBEATS/README.md

 Compile and Train Model:

 Compile the model using an appropriate optimizer and loss function.
-Train the model using historical Bitcoin price data.
+Train the model using historical Stock price data.
 Split the data into training and testing sets.
 Evaluate the Model:

 Evaluate the model on the test set and analyze its performance using metrics like Mean Squared Error (MSE).
 Make Predictions:

-Use the trained model to make predictions on future Bitcoin prices.
+Use the trained model to make predictions on future Stock prices.